hmcts/azure-subscriptions/README.md

 These resources are managed and maintained in another repository: [hmcts/azure-enterprise-acme](https://github.com/hmcts/azure-enterprise-acme)

 Whilst there are dependencies on this repository, any updates specific to ACME resources should be managed there.

+## Azure DevOps manual service connection secret auto-rotation

+This repo contains code to create service connections in Azure DevOps.

+These service connections are backed by Azure AD Service Principals with client secrets.

+The client secrets are generated using the `azuread_application_password` resource.

+In order to automatically manage the rotation of these secrets, a `time_rotating` terraform resource has been used in conjunction with `azuread_application_password`.

+The Azure DevOps pipeline will run automatically every day at 8am to refresh the terraform state which contains the rotation timestamp.

+When the timestamp is surpassed by the current time, the `time_rotating` resource will be refreshed and the `azuread_application_password` token will be updated to a newly generated value.

+This value will then be used to update the service connection in Azure DevOps.